 Liechtenstein Palace was built in the early eighteenth century as a summer palace for the Liechtenstein family.
 Today it is home to the Liechtenstein Museum, which displays a private collection of paintings and sculptures in a sumptuous Baroque setting.

 The Princely House of Liechtenstein was one of the wealthiest aristocratic families in Vienna.
-In the seventeenth century they built two palaces in the city, one in the Bankgasse in the center of the city (known as the Stadtpalais Liechtenstein) and a gartenpalais in Alsergrund, at the time a rural area just north of the city.
-The gartenpalais (garden palace) was used by the family during summertime, while the family lived in the stadtpalais (city palace) during the winter.
+In the seventeenth century they built two palaces in the city, one in the Bankgasse in the center of the city (known as the Stadtpalais Liechtenstein) and a Gartenpalais in Alsergrund, at the time a rural area just north of the city.
+The Gartenpalais (garden palace) was used by the family during summer, while the family lived in the Stadtpalais (city palace) during the winter.

 The summer palace was commissioned at the end of the seventeenth century by Prince Johann Adam Andreas I of Liechtenstein.
 It was completed in 1709 by the Italian architect Domenico Martinelli, who was also responsible for the Stadtpalais Liechtenstein in the Bankgasse.